section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 ![scatterplot](engineering-education/data-representation-with-react-and-ant-design/scatterplot.png)

-- #### Explaining the code
-    - The `chart` object:
+The code above plots the scatterplot using the `chart` object.
+The `chart` object has the following methods that specify the behavior of our scatter plot.

+**`type`**
-        - `type` specifies the chart type.
+This method is used to specify the chart type.

+**`zoomType`**
-        - `zoomType` specifies the zoom dimension when we move the mouse.
+ This method specifies the zoom dimension when we move the mouse.

+**`tooltip`**
-        - `tooltip` is a small modal that pops up when we hover our mouse on the datasets in the plot.
-It displays any detail we wish to add to it.
+This is a small modal that pops up when we hover our mouse on the datasets in the plot.
+It displays all details added to the scatter plot.

 ### Conclusion
 The process of data representation is a delightful journey.
 Like all journeys, it must come to an end.